danadascalescu00/Robotics/Matrix Game/Readme.md

-# Space Invaders LED Matrix
+# Space Invaders LED Matrix Game

 ## About the game
 Space Invaders Retro Game is a LED Matrix Arduino game which expands the original Space Invaders and Chicken Invaders.